herry1234/vs-centos-7/README.md

 # Centos 7 ISO Builder

-This repo allows one to create a custom CentOS 7 ISO with the necessary packages and tooling for deploying on SmartOS and the Joyent Public Cloud.
+This repo allows one to create a custom CentOS 7 ISO with the necessary packages and tooling for deploying on Baremetal or any cloud.

 ## Requirements

 In order to use this repo, you need to have the following:

- * SmartOS
+ * Centos OS iso
  * A running CentOS instance (physical or virtual) with spare disk space
  * sdc-vmtools